Fifi’s First Long Cross-Country In Six Years

 Key Takeaways:

-• The Commemorative Air Force's B-29 Fifi, the world's only airworthy example of its kind, was showcased at AOPA's Summit Airfest 2010.
+• The Commemorative Air Force's B-29 Fifi, the world's only airworthy example of its kind, was displayed at AOPA's Summit Airfest 2010.

-• The aircraft recently completed a two-year re-engining project, where volunteers installed four new custom engines thanks to significant financial backing.
+• The aircraft recently completed a two-year re-engining project, installing four new custom engines through volunteer efforts and financial backing from Jim Cavanaugh.

 See a mistake?
 Contact us.